Bernie Tiede: Family and early life

-In 1963, Tiede's father married Clara Kathryn Wiley (b.
-1938), who became his stepmother.
 His father died in Abilene when Tiede was fifteen.
 Tiede graduated from Cooper High School in 1976.
 He became a mortician, working in Carthage as assistant director of the Hawthorn Funeral Home.
 He was very popular in the town.

 Marjorie Nugent

 Tiede met the wealthy widow, Marjorie Nugent, in March 1990 at her husband's funeral, which Tiede had helped arrange as assistant director at Hawthorn Funeral Home.
 The two eventually became inseparable companions, although she was more than 40 years his senior.
 In 1991, Nugent altered her will, and disinherited her only child, Rod Nugent, leaving her entire $10 million estate to Tiede.
 By 1993, Bernie left his job to work for Nugent full time as her business manager and travel companion.

 In November 1996, Tiede killed Nugent by shooting her in the back four times with a .22 caliber rifle.
 He placed her body in a freezer used to store food at her Carthage home.
 According to the Amarillo Globe-News, Nugent's estranged son, Rod, an Amarillo pathologist, had grown concerned about not being able to reach his mother.
 After traveling to Panola County nine months following her death, Rod declared Nugent a missing person.
 He and his daughter entered his mother's house, where they found her body in the freezer.

 Tiede was taken in for questioning, and he admitted to Nugent's murder to police in August 1997.
 He said that after the murder, he had prepared the body, and placed it in a freezer.
 After this, Tiede acknowledged using Nugent's money for civic activities, gifts to academic and civic groups, and to friends.
 She had given him power of attorney over her funds.
 A jury convicted Tiede of first-degree murder, and sentenced him to 50 years in prison.
 When he appealed his sentence, the appellate courts ruled that there was sufficient evidence for the jury to have found premeditation, a condition of the charge.